btc268/table/README.md

 Utensils act as capacitive sensors.
 Sounds unique to each utensil are triggered when the utensil is touched.

 A four-voice drone sounds when utensils are at rest.
-When a utensil is picked up and put back down, one voice of the drone rests on a new scale degree.
+When a utensil is picked up and put back down, the corresponding drone voice rests on a new scale degree.

 Utilizes Teensy Audio Library.